StevenBlack/vocab/million-dollar-words.md

 ### billet-doux
 A love letter.
 Take a minute to send one today— you'll be amazed at the difference it makes in your relationship.
-It's pronounced BILL-AY DOO.

 ### biotic